 Below are my five tips to building math fluency with primary students.
 Having taught first and second grade combined classrooms for years, I have experience implementing thoughtful and systematic ways of developing these skills in our daily math block, while meeting the needs of all learners.

-Tip 1: Frequent Math Lessons & Practice
+Tip 1: Build Math Fluency with Frequent Lessons & Practice

 Frequency is important to building math fluency.
 Math lessons and activities should occur daily during a systematic math block.
 When children are taught math and are given opportunities to practice skills daily, their math understanding develops.